awslabs/aws-servicebroker/templates/s3/README.md

 EnableVersioning|enable versioning|True
-BucketAccessControl|define if the bucket can be accessed from public or private locations|Private EnableLogging|enable or discable S3 logging|True
+BucketAccessControl|define if the bucket can be accessed from public or private locations|Private EnableLogging|enable or discable S3 logging|True PreventDeletion|With the PreventDeletion attribute you can preserve a resource when its stack is deleted|True
 <a id="param-custom" />

 ## custom